Delete a Debt Collection 2026: New Swiss SchKG Rules

 | Claim time-barred | Claim older than the limitation period under CO Art.
 127 ff. |

-| Amount overstated | The creditor demanded more than what was actually owed |
+| Amount overstated | The creditor demanded more than was actually owed |

-| Vexatious collection | Collection initiated without a real claim, aiming to harm the person concerned |
+| Vexatious collection | Started without a real claim, just to harm the person concerned |

 - Payment receipts or bank statements